-The Resident Inspectors programme uses trained L&Q residents to help us to review the quality of our services.
-Resident Inspectors work alongside L&Q staff to inspect key service areas, review how services are delivered in practice and make recommendations for improvement.
+Our Resident Inspectors help us to inspect key service areas, review how services are delivered in practice and make recommendations for improvement.

-- To be able travel outside your local area
+- You need to be able travel outside your local area

-- To be able to communicate well with others
+- You need to be able to communicate well with others

 How much time will it take?